Certificate in Sports Nutrition

 October 1 for Spring (January) entry

 The recommendation procedure is a three-part process: the Identification Form,the Rating Form and the written recommendation.
 All recommendations should be written on official preprinted letterhead stationery,not on a computer-generated template.
-All forms and recommendations should include original inked signatures.
-No emails, faxes or photocopies of these materials can be accepted.
+All forms and recommendations should include a signature.
+The recommendation forms are embedded in the application.

 You are required to calculate and submit GPA calculations for undergraduate and graduate courses.